-Most itineraries will require a layover in Lima on your way to Arequipa.
+Most itineraries will require a layover in Lima on your way to Cusco.
 Depending on your itinerary, it could only be a few hours or it could be overnight.
-The Maranatha project starts in Arequipa on June 16, so no hotel arrangements are planned in Lima for the night of the 15th.
+The Maranatha project starts in Cusco on December 22, so no hotel arrangements are planned in Lima for the night of the 21st.
 If you would like a hotel, you will need to make your own arrangements.
 The Wyndham Costa del Sol and Holiday Inn Lima Airport are both located right outside the airport, and volunteers have stayed here before.

 Sometimes booking the domestic ticket and your international flights together can be difficult.
 A travel agent can help you look at all flight options.
-Make sure your return itinerary from Juliaca or Cusco has a long enough layover in Lima to pick up your bags and check in for your international flight home.
+Make sure your return itinerary from Cusco has a long enough layover in Lima to pick up your bags and check in for your international flight home.